 Can you tell us about the camera(system) and lenses you use?

 I work with the Canon 5D Mark IV body and the Canon 1DX Mark II body.
 I use the 5D for portraits and visual stories and the 1DX is used for the rough work, like actions and outdoor shoots.
 The shutter of the 1DX is very loud, so I uses the 5D if want to be a fly on the wall.
 All lenses I use connect to both bodies and that’s very nice!
 My photo suitcase contains the following lenses: 16-35 mm F4, 24-70 mm F2.8, 70-200 mm F2.8, 50 mm F1.2, 85 mm F1.4.
 All flashlights and light formers I use are from ProFoto.

 The fixed lens 50 mm F1.2.
 I love working with a fixed lens.
 For me this lens is the perfect distance from me to the subject and the aperture is the best on F1.6.

 What software do you use to process your images?

 What makes a good day for you?

 On some days I’m totally hyped when I come home!
 Most of the times this happens after a day with my camera at a rough terrain.
 Dust, mud and limited light.
 And preferably combined with diligent labour.
 But I can also be totally happy when I have worked with a client who enjoyed the day, is amazed at the result and has given me a really nice insight into the company.

 When it comes to working with people, can you share any tips to our readers?

-When it comes to your career, what was your highest high and your lowest low?
+When it comes to your carrier, what was your highest high and your lowest low?